 Pita Wex, another long-ago bluz-buddy, was now Bakiprime of the Woxidat, the Arkelon assigned to the waters around Yazhou.

-Buying a transit-sized bottle of water from a cart, Wex exited in Polvix’s direction, and Koba tracked them to Pikalox Grand Terminal.
+Buying a transit-sized bottle of water from a cart, the marix exited in Polvix’s direction, and Koba tracked them to Pikalox Grand Terminal.

 Conversation filled the cabin as they climbed the Pikatal’s ascending terrain.
-Over the ridge, the slide raced across the flat Ditoxian Coastal Valley, where cloudy waters hovered like haze above a tigoz plantation.
-For miles, their massive seaweed spines, covered with large white blades, rose from the depths.
+Over the ridge, the slide raced across the flat Ditoxian Coastal Valley.
+Cloudy water hovered over a tigoz plantation, where spines of white-bladed seaweed rose from the depths.

 Coligon’s airy timber heralded a momentary stop in Mynu before recommencing toward the elevated heights of the Yulitox Valley.

 Utama possessed the continent’s lone highway to the surface, and naturally, they collected tolls from those unwilling to drive to the Pikalox.
-Everything cost something in Ramaxia’s political center; a greedy city, Koba half-expected the dome to begin charging visitors for the use of its public restrooms.
+Everything cost something in Ramaxia’s political center; a greedy city, Koba half-expected the dome to begin charging visitors to use its public restrooms.